 What about if you cannot go down on the floor?
 Or maybe you can but it’s hard to come back up.

-This may sound like a totally unrelated stretch, but trust me, it works.
+This may look like a totally unrelated stretch, but trust me, it works.
 Remember that our muscles work with each other.

-Then when you ready, push your right heel to touch the ground.
+- When you are ready, push your right heel to touch the ground.

 In the picture you see my client Rick doing a pigeon stretch with the band.
 That can really speed up the process, but if you don’t have the band, don’t worry.
 Just do the stretch without.

-Go down on the floor (if you cannot go down then use some table that high enough to cross your leg) and crisscross the left leg to overlap the right leg.
+- Go down on the floor (if you cannot go down then use some table that is high enough to cross your leg) and crisscross the left leg to overlap the right leg.

-Stay there for a maximum of 2-minutes and change side.
+- Stay there for a maximum of 2-minutes and change sides.